Siu-Hin Wan, ’25 Executive MBA: Building Healthcare Leadership Beyond the Hospital

 We are fortunate in Minneapolis to thrive in an environment with very diverse industries, and thus I have the opportunity to interact with leaders in other fields that I would otherwise never come across.

 My Carlson experience has given me a unique perspective on approaching problems.
 I approach problems with a different lens compared to my undergraduate engineering and medical school training.
-While my educational pathway has been fairly well defined previously with a clear end goal, the Carlson School has many different opportunities and pathways.
+While my educational pathway has been fairly well defined previously with a clear end goal, Carlson has many different opportunities and pathways.
 There is a very diverse student body in terms of careers and interests and therefore opened my mind to different possibilities out there.
 While I initially joined the CEMBA program to gain leadership and teamwork experience, my interactions with my peers and faculty, many of which have direct experience in healthcare, have led me to explore different opportunities and career paths.
 The CEMBA program is not about getting a degree but rather a window into different possibilities.

 What advice would you give to help potential applicants gain admission into Carlson’s Executive MBA program?